 Now, you may ask, what is the ideal paragraph size?
 Well, it varies.
-But the acceptable limit ranges from three to five sentences.
-These small chunks of precise writing, in short sentences, are valuable for all written exams, or projects you undertake in the future.
+However, the acceptable limit ranges from three to five sentences.
+These small chunks of precise writing in short sentences are valuable for all written exams or projects you undertake in the future.

 While writing, try to make the answers precise by using legal terms and words.
 For example, Suppose you are trying to say that the marriage is void and parties have no legal obligations attached to it.
 This sentence is perfect, and it makes sense, as well.
 But since you are writing a law exam, try to use legal terms.

-Here you can simply write that the marriage is annulled.
-It sounds short, on point, and exhibits that you have read multiple law content.
+Here, you can simply write that the marriage is annulled.
+It sounds short and on point and exhibits that you have read multiple law content.
 The examiner will be impressed.

 Adding case laws to the answer makes it more authentic and convincing.
 The latest case laws work as a punch mark to the written law that you write in the answer.

 Even if you don’t remember the name or citation of a case, you can only write the verdict.
-Examiner is not much interested in knowing the name, or story behind a case.
+The examiner is not very interested in knowing the name or story behind a case.
 Instead, he wants you to mention the verdict or the judgment delivered by the apex court.
 Make sure you write this appropriately and suitably.

 When you are attempting to write a judgement in your answer, remember the format or the sequence.
 It is simple, and you can find these in various law books.
 The main thing in writing judgement is inferencing the correct law and its application to the given facts.

-You are sitting in the hall hoping to become a member of the judicial services.
+You are sitting in the hall, hoping to become a member of the judicial services.
 Show this in the paper as well.
-Filling your subjective answers with abbreviations make it less formal.
+Filling your subjective answers with abbreviations makes it less formal.

-You are not using a small smartphone display or exchanging fun conversation with your mates.
-Rigorous hard work of years should reflect in your words.
+You are not using a small smartphone display or exchanging fun conversations with your mates.
+Rigorous hard work of multiple years should reflect in your words.
 Do not ruin it with a quick abbreviation.